PhiaXu/analysis_of_cap_degradation/README.md

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 # Citation
-Please use the following citation for this capacity degradation model
+Please use the following citation